 VOLUNTEER WILDLIFE SURVEYORS

 There are opportunities to become volunteer wildlife surveyors.
-If you want to get involved with wildlife recording we have a packed schedule of events starting in April 2019.
-Keep an eye on the Whats’ On page for full details and how to book – coming soon.
+If you want to get involved with wildlife recording we have a packed schedule of events during 2019.
+With the help of volunteers, we are now surveying ditches for wildlife.

 The Great Tapestry of Romney Marsh is currently being embroidered and the IMOS foundation are still looking for more people to get involved with the sewing.
 Contact the project team for more information